jlengrand/Tippy/README.markdown

 To use Tippy, you will need the last OpenCV version with Python bindings.
 A descriptive tutorial for Linux systems can be found [here](http://opencv.willowgarage.com/wiki/InstallGuide%20%3A%20Debian).

 Being in the very beginning of its development, Tippy yet is not available in packaged version.
-To use it, you will need to downlad the source file and include them in your application.
+To use it, you will need to download the source file and include them in your application.

 The action is pretty straightforward though:
 - Download the tippy folder of the Tippy project
 - Place it in your working directory.
-- import parts of the library as you wish by using 'import file' in your python code.
+- import parts of the library as you wish by using 'import file' in your Python code.

 ## Hints and Usage